dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 - Resolve the issue (by switching the flag to `True`)
 - Silence the warnings using the `warn_error_options.silence` flag

-Here is an example of the available behavior change flags with their default values:
+Here's an example of the available behavior change flags with their default values:

 <File name='dbt_project.yml'>